 Musical instrument | 楽器 | gakki |

-Shiawase [幸せ] – Literally means happiness, good luck and blessing.
-A long-term and deeper lasting happiness.
-The word shiawase is used in situations like “married and lived happily ever after”.
-The word is formed with kanji [幸] which means happiness, blessing and fortune.
+Shiawase [幸せ] - Literally means happiness, good luck, and blessing.
+A lasting and deeper happiness.
+The word shiawase is used in situations like "they married and lived happily ever after."
+The word is formed with the kanji [幸] which means happiness, blessing, and fortune.

-Yorokobu [喜ぶ] – It is a verb that literally means to be delighted, to be happy, to be satisfied, to congratulate and to have gratitude.
-Yorokobu has a nuance that is describing a feeling objectively.
-Its character [喜] means to rejoice, take pleasure and be glad.
-I see this word a lot in Bible.
+Yorokobu [喜ぶ] - It is a verb that literally means to be delighted, to be happy, to be satisfied, to congratulate, and to have gratitude.
+Yorokobu has a nuance that describes a feeling objectively.
+Its ideogram [喜] means to rejoice, to take pleasure, and to be glad.
+I see this word a lot in the Bible.

-Omoshiroi [面白い] – Literally means interesting, fascinating, intriguing, captivating, entertaining, funny, comical and enjoyable.
+Omoshiroi [面白い] - Literally means interesting, fascinating, intriguing, captivating, fun, funny, comical, and pleasant.

 Portuguese | Japanese | Romaji |